-Parties to a post-grant or covered business method patent review may seek judicial review of the final decision of the Board.
+Parties to a covered business method patent review may seek judicial review of the final decision of the Board.
 Historically, 33% of examiner's decisions in inter partes reexamination proceedings have been appealed to the Board.
-It is anticipated that 16% of final decision of the Board would be appealed.
-The reduction in appeal rate is based the higher threshold for institution, the focused process, and the experience of the Board in conducted contested cases.
-Therefore, it is estimated that 5 parties would seek judicial review of the final decisions of the Board in post-grant or covered business method patent reviews instituted in fiscal year 2013.
-Furthermore, based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%), it is estimated that 2 small entities would seek judicial review of final decisions of the Board in the postgrant or covered business method patent reviews instituted in fiscal year 2013.
+It is anticipated that 16% of final decisions of the Board would be appealed.
+The reduction in appeal rate is based on the higher threshold for institution, the focused process, and the experience of the Board in conducted contested cases.
+Therefore, it is estimated that 5 parties would seek judicial review of the final decisions of the Board in covered business method patent reviews instituted in fiscal year 2013.
+Furthermore, based on the percentage of small entity owned patents that were the subject of inter partes reexamination (32.79%), it is estimated that 2 small entities would seek judicial review of final decisions of the Board in the covered business method patent reviews instituted in fiscal year 2013.